tsgates/arch-wiki-markdown/README.md

 # arch-wiki-markdown #

-Search and read Arch Wiki offline in your terminal.
+Search and read the Arch Wiki offline in your terminal.

 ## Install ##